Creating a Deal Contract

 |------|---------|--------|

-| 0 | A: Waiting for B to accept | Wait; timeout → `cancelDeal(dealIndex)` |
+| 0 | A: waiting for B to accept | Wait; on timeout → `cancelDeal(dealIndex)` |

-| 1 | B: Need to accept task | → `accept(dealIndex)` |
+| 1 | B: needs to accept the deal | → `accept(dealIndex)` |

 Requirements: